SimoesFO/easyCRUD_PHP/README.md

 * Install the database contained in the folder 'resources/database/', exists in Dump(SQL) or Workbench format for those who prefer.

 ## Author
-Felipe Oliveira Simões
+Felipe Oliveira Simões <br>
-Master in Computer Science from the State University of Londrina (UEL).
+Master in Computer Science from the State University of Londrina (UEL).<br>
-Systems Analyst / Developer / Programmer
+Systems Analyst / Developer / Programmer<br>
 Linkedin: [https://br.linkedin.com/in/felipeoliveirasimoes](https://br.linkedin.com/in/felipeoliveirasimoes)

 ## Copyright